A folded model for compositional data analysis: Simulation Studies

 and covariance matrices

 where $\kappa=0.5,1,2,3,5,7,10$.
-Note that the value of $k$ changes the probability that a point is left outside of the simplex.
-The ``true'' values of $p$ for each value of $k$ were computed through Monte-Carlo simulations and $1-p$ (denoted as "Probability") for each $k$ value is presented in Table \ref{table1}.
+Note that the value of $\kappa$ changes the probability that a point is left outside of the simplex.
+The ``true'' values of $p$ for each value of $\kappa$ were computed through Monte-Carlo simulations by generating many random vectors from a multivariate normal distribution with the parameters above and computing the proportion of vectors that belong to $\mathbb{A}^{D-1}$.
+We will refer to the probability that a vector is outside of $\mathbb{A}^{D-1}$ (that is, $1-p$) as the probability left outside the simplex since these vectors need to be folded into the simplex.
+This estimated probability, for each $\alpha$ and $\kappa$ combination, is presented in Table \ref{table1}.

 For each combination of $\alpha$, $\pmb{\mu}$ and $\pmb{\Sigma}$, seven sample sizes, namely $n=(50,100,200,300,500,750, 1000)$, were considered.
-Results are based on $1000$ simulated data sets (for each $n$) and, for each simulated sample, estimates of $p$, $\pmb{\mu}$ and $\pmb{\Sigma}$ were calculated, and their distance from the true parameters were estimated.
+Results are based on $1000$ simulated data sets (for each $n$) and, for each simulated sample, estimates of $p$, $\pmb{\mu}$ and $\pmb{\Sigma}$ were calculated.
 All computations took place in R 3.2.3 R (R Core Team, 2015) using a desktop computer with Intel Core i5 at 3.5 GHz processor and 32GB RAM.
+For various measures of distance (as described below), the mean distance between the 1000 estimates and the true parameters was calculated.

-For the probability left outside of the simplex (that is, 1-$p$), the absolute difference between the estimated probability and the true probability is computed.
-For the mean vector, the Euclidean distance was calculated to measure the discrepancy between the estimated vector and true vector whereas for the covariance matrix, the following metric \cite{forstner2003} was calculated
+For the probability left outside of the simplex (that is, $1-p$), the absolute difference between the estimated probability and the true probability was computed.
+For the mean vector, the Euclidean distance was calculated to measure the discrepancy between the estimated vector and true vector whereas for the covariance matrix, the following metric (F{\"o}rstner \& Moonen, 2003) was calculated

 where $\Lambda_i\left({\bf A}\right)$ denotes the $i$-th eigenvalue of the matrix $\bf A$.

 Note that while we could have used the Kullback-Leibler divergence of the fitted multivariate normal from the true multivariate normal to evaluate the overall performance of our estimation method, we would then have had no individual information regarding the accuracy of our procedure in terms of estimating the probability left outside the simplex, the mean vector and the covariance matrix.
 The results of the simulation studies are presented in Table \ref{table1} and Figure \ref{figure}.